ritgit24/Progbattle_final/README.md

 6. I have implemented CORS middleware in my system using from CORSMiddleware from fastapi.middleware.cors

 7. ABOUT THE /uploadbot/ route (The heart of the web application )

 •	Accepts a file (UploadFile) and the current authenticated user via dependency injection (Depends(get_current_user)).

 •	Validates that the uploaded file ends with .py.

 •	Generates a unique filename using uuid4() to prevent name collisions.

 •	Saves the uploaded file to the server using shutil.copyfileobj() — this copies the file’s contents from the upload stream to a real file on disk.

 •	I have used subprocess.run() to execute a match between:
-       A pre-defined system bot (SYSTEM_BOT_PATH)
-The uploaded bot file
+       A pre-defined system bot (SYSTEM_BOT_PATH) and the uploaded bot file

 •	The subprocess runs a Python script (ENGINE_PATH) that handles the match logic.

 •	The code captures stdout and stderr from the match.

 •	If the match fails (non-zero return code in stderr), returns an error.

 • The code looks through the output for a line like "Winner: bot1" to determine the winner.

 •	Parses the full match output using parse_match_output() to extract scores

 •	Based on the scores, I have calculated a new team score.

 •	It Updates the user’s team score in the database (teams table) using their user_id.

 •	The code returns a structured JSON response with:
 The full output

 The winner

 Status of the operation

 The match logs

 •	The code then deletes the temporary uploaded bot file from disk to avoid clutter.
+I use the match logs to make the animation video of the match in the frontend.

 I have tried to well comment my app.py file to explain my code to the fullest.